i-c-stratigraphy/subcommission-cretaceous/README.md

 # Cretaceous Subcommission Website
-The small website for the Neogene subcommission of the International Commission on Stratigraphy, online at <http://cretaceous.stratigraphy.org>.
+The small website for the Cretaceous Subcommission of the International Commission on Stratigraphy, online at <http://cretaceous.stratigraphy.org>.

 ## Content